NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU

 For Payment: We may use and disclose health information about you so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, a state Medicaid agency or a third party.
 For example, we may need to give your health insurance plan information about your office visit so your health plan will pay us or reimburse you for the visit.
+Alternatively, we may need to give your health information to the state Medicaid agency so that we may be reimbursed for providing services to you.
 In some instances, we may need to tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 For Healthcare Operations: We may use and disclose health information about you for operations of our healthcare practice.
 These uses and disclosures are necessary to run our practice and make sure that all of our patients receive quality care.
 For example, we may use health information to review our treatment and services and to evaluate the performance of our staff in caring for you.
-We may also combine health information about many patients to decide whether certain new treatments are effective, or to compare how we are doing with others and to see where we can make improvements.
+We may also combine health information about many patients to decide what additional services we should offer, what services are not needed, whether certain new treatments are effective, or to compare how we are doing with others and to see where we can make improvements.
 We may remove information that identifies you from this set of health information so others may use it to study healthcare delivery without learning who our specific patients are.

 As Required By Law.
-We will disclose health information about you when required to do so by federal, state, or local law, but we will limit our use or disclosure to the relevant requirements of the law.
+We will disclose health information about you when required to do so by federal, state, or local law.

 To Avert a Serious Threat to Health or Safety.
 We may use and disclose health information about you when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent the threat.